NikhilInampudi/Credit-Risk-Classification/README.md

   - XGBoost

 ## Problem Statement
-The finance industry faces significant challenges in accurately assessing credit risk, as traditional methods of assessing a borrower often rely on limited or outdated criteria, leading to suboptimal lending decisions.
-By improving the accuracy of credit risk assessment, the project aims to optimize decision-making for lenders, reduce default rates, and understand which variables contribute most heavily to a borrowers' creditworthiness.
+The finance industry struggles with accurate credit risk assessment due to reliance on limited or outdated criteria, resulting in suboptimal lending decisions.
+This project seeks to enhance risk evaluation by leveraging advanced techniques to improve decision-making, lower default rates, and identify key factors influencing a borrower's creditworthiness.

 ## Project Structure
 The project is divided into several sections, each focusing on a different aspect of data science: